European project NEWBITS

 In order to fulfill its obligations under the global agreement on climate change, the European Union aims to strengthen its efforts to reduce greenhouse gas emissions from transport.
 Intelligent Transport Systems (ITS) are a key instrument to make passenger and freight transport more efficient and sustainable.

-The activities of the project partners follow a network-based collaborative approach integrating diverse public and private stakeholders.
-This will guarantee a holistic view of the complex, cross-cutting theme C-ITS.
-Based on case studies in the most important ITS business areas, the project partners will develop and validate new business models, which will ultimately be made available as best practice examples for imitation at the European level.
+The activities of the project partners followed a network-based collaborative approach integrating diverse public and private stakeholders.
+This guaranteed a holistic view of the complex, cross-cutting theme C-ITS.
+Based on case studies in the most important ITS business areas, the project partners have developed and validated new business models and made them available as best practice examples for imitation at the European level.

-As a project partner, Steinbeis-Europa-Zentrum is responsible for the international communication of the project, collecting and disseminating the research results.
+As a project partner, Steinbeis 2i GmbH was responsible for the international communication of the project, collecting and disseminating the research results.

 Project Duration: 10/2016 – 03/2019